Scottish Welfare Fund

 How to apply

-To find out if you are eligible to apply for a Crisis or Community Care Grant, or to make an application, please phone the Scottish Welfare Fund on 0303 123 1007.
+To find out if you are eligible to apply for a Crisis or Community Care Grant, or to make an application, please phone the Scottish Welfare Fund.
 Advisors applying on behalf of a client or those who find it difficult to use the phone can use the online Scottish Welfare Fund form.

 It is also possible to download and complete the application form and return it to us.
 You may also want to look at this form before applying by phone, to ensure you have the information you need to hand.

 Information on what to do should you disagree with our decision can be found on the Scottish Welfare Fund Application - reviews/appeals page.